Stretching Newton polygons using pure polynomials: Main result.

+\begin{remark}\nf An earlier version of this article contained a significantly longer inductive proof of this theorem.
+The `easy' proof presented above was pointed out to us by James Upton, whom we heartily thank. \end{remark}

-\begin{remark}\nf The assumption on the steepness of the slopes of $f$ is necessary for Theorem \ref{main2}.
-For example, the conclusion of the theorem is false for $f(x)=p^2+x+p^2x^2$ (two segments of slopes $-2$ and $2$) and the Eisenstein polynomial $g(x)=p+x^2$. \end{remark}
+\begin{remark}\nf The assumption on the slopes of $f$ is necessary for Theorem \ref{main}.
+For example, the conclusion of the theorem is false for $f(x)=p^2+x+p^2x^2$ (two segments of slopes $-2$ and $2$) and the Eisenstein ($p$-pure) polynomial $g(x)=p+x^2$. \end{remark}

-\begin{corollary} There are infinitely many irreducible polynomials $g\in \Z_p[x]$ such that the following hold: \begin{enumerate} \item The Newton polygon of $f\circ g$ has the same number of segments as the Newton polygon of $f$. \item For any $\e>0$, all roots (in $\bar \Q_p$) of $f\circ g$ have valuation $<\e$. \end{enumerate} \end{corollary} \begin{proof} Let $s_1, \dots, s_N$ be the slopes of the segments of the Newton polygon of $f$.
-Let $\e>0$ and choose any pair of integers $r$ and $d$ such that $\gcd(r,d)=1$, and both $|s_i|<r$ and $s_i/d<\e$ hold for all $i$.
-Then $g(x)=x^d+p^r$ is $p^r$-Dumas (i.e., it is irreducible and $p^r$-pure) and statements (1) and (2) now follow directly from Theorem \ref{main2} and Theorem \ref{NPtheorem}. \end{proof}
+\begin{corollary} There are infinitely many irreducible polynomials $g\in \Z_p[x]$ such that the following hold: \begin{enumerate} \item The Newton polygon of $f\circ g$ has the same number of segments as the Newton polygon of $f$. \item For any $\e>0$, all roots (in $\bar \Q_p$) of $f\circ g$ have valuation $<\e$. \end{enumerate} \end{corollary} \begin{proof} Let $s_1, \dots, s_N$ be the slopes of the Newton polygon of $f$.
+Let $\e>0$ and choose any of the infinitely many pairs of integers $r$ and $d$ such that $\gcd(r,d)=1$, and both $r+s_i>0$ and $\frac{s_i}{d}<\e$ hold for all $i$.
+Then $g(x)=x^d+p^r$ is $p^r$-Dumas (i.e., it is irreducible and $p^r$-pure) and statements 1 and 2 now follow directly from Theorem \ref{main} and Theorem \ref{NPtheorem}. \end{proof}

-\section{Sample application}
+\section{Sample application.}

 Recall that a polynomial $g\in \Q[x]$ is called \emph{dynamically irreducible} if $g^{\circ n}$ is irreducible for all $n\geq 0$.
 We give a mild generalization of this notion in the following definition.